 Where a limited dual agency relationship has been agreed to, it is not possible for the agent (brokerage or its designated agent) to fulfil all of its duties to both parties.
 As a result, the duties are limited by contract and the sole agent, whether the brokerage or its designated agents as the case may be, become limited dual agents, with their duties being limited as follows:

-the duty of full disclosure is limited so that the brokerage or its designated agent are not required to disclose what the buyer is willing to pay for the property, what the seller is willing to sell the property for, or the motivation of either party; and
+the brokerage and/or its designated agent must deal with the buyer and seller impartially; the duty of full disclosure is limited so that the brokerage or its designated agent are not required to disclose what the buyer is willing to pay for the property, what the seller is willing to sell the property for, or the motivation of either party; and the brokerage or its designated agent must not disclose personal information about the parties unless authorized to do so in writing.

 No Agency